- Less likely with 3TC, FTC, ABC, TAF, and TDF

 - Monitor for clinical manifestations of lactic acidosis and promptly adjust therapy.

 Patients with Clinical Signs or Symptoms Consistent with Lactic Acidosis:

-- Measurement of serum lactate is not recommended.
+- Routine measurement of serum lactate is not recommended.

 - Obtain blood lactate level.a

 - Additional diagnostic evaluations should include serum bicarbonate, anion gap, and/or arterial blood gas; amylase and lipase; serum albumin; and hepatic transaminases.

 |For Patients with Lactate 2.1–5.0 mmol/L (Confirmed with a Second Test):